 [Minecraft] Manually Installing Resource/Texture Packs

 Installing resource packs (or prior to 1.6 texture packs) manually is not always an easy process, so we've created this guide to help you along the way.
-For an automatic solution to resource pack installation, we encourage you to give the Curse app a try.
+For an automatic solution to resource pack installation, we encourage you to give the Twitch App a try.

 Note: This guide does not show how to install mods or modpacks.
-If you wish to install mods or modpacks in your SP game please use the Curse app to assist in installing them.
+If you wish to install mods or modpacks in your SP game please use the Twitch App to assist in installing them.